jtmiller28/BoCP/notes/troubleshooting.md

 # A Notebook for current phases of troubleshooting

 ## 5/10/2024
-Current status of project: Names aligned against WFO and subsequent catalogues (COL, ITIS, GBIF in order of priority).
+### Current status of project: Names aligned against WFO and subsequent catalogues (COL, ITIS, GBIF in order of priority). <br>
-Number of Original Names in Ulloa Ulloa et al. 2017: 34538 Number of Names after removal of nonparsable entities + Hybrids: 34375 (-163 Names) Number of Names matched to WFO: 30872 Accepted status, 4612 Synonym status Number of Names Unmatched to WFO: 1583 Unchecked or NA status *Note* the sum of the above being greater than the number of original names is due some names capable of mapping to different taxonomicStatuses depending on the underlying Authorship
+Number of Original Names in Ulloa Ulloa et al. 2017: 34538 <br>
+Number of Names after removal of nonparsable entities + Hybrids: 34375 (-163 Names) <br> Number of Names matched to WFO: 30872 Accepted status, 4612 Synonym status <br>
+Number of Names Unmatched to WFO: 1583 Unchecked or NA status <br>
+*Note* the sum of the above being greater than the number of original names is due some names capable of mapping to different taxonomicStatuses depending on the underlying Authorship <br>
-Number of instances of names containing multiple mappings: 3923 instances Number of Names affected by multiple mapping in taxonomicStatus/nameAlignment: 1679 Names Number of Names considered 'recoverable' given authorship present in the data: 1451 Names
+Number of instances of names containing multiple mappings: 3923 instances <br>
+Number of Names affected by multiple mapping in taxonomicStatus/nameAlignment: 1679 Names <br>
+Number of Names considered 'recoverable' given authorship present in the data: 1451 Names  <br>
-Number of Names 'unrecoverable' even with authorship present in the data: -228 Names
+Number of Names 'unrecoverable' even with authorship present in the data: -228 Names <br>

-Overall Summary for WFO names
+### Overall Summary for WFO names
-Original Names: 34538
+Original Names: 34538 <br>
-Names Matched: 33222
+Names Matched: 33222 <br>
-Names Unmatched: 925
+Names Unmatched: 925 <br>
-Names lost due to unparsable/hybrid + unresolvableMultipleMappings: 391
+Names lost due to unparsable/hybrid + unresolvableMultipleMappings: 391 <br>
-33222 + 925 + 391 == 34538 TRUE -check-
+33222 + 925 + 391 == 34538 TRUE -check- <br>

-Overall Summary of Alternative Taxonomic Backbone Matches 925 names are matched against the alternative catalogues/backbones and coalesced in priority of COL, ITIS, then GBIF.
-COL names matched: 709
+### Overall Summary of Alternative Taxonomic Backbone Matches
+925 names are matched against the alternative catalogues/backbones and coalesced in priority of COL, ITIS, then GBIF. <br> COL names matched: 709 <br>
-ITIS names matched: 50
+ITIS names matched: 50 <br>
-GBIF names matched: 60
+GBIF names matched: 60 <br>
-Remaining names unmatched: 106 names
+Remaining names unmatched: 106 names <br>

 Current Status: On line 249: Checking multipleAcceptableUsageIDs for multiple paths.
-A bit complicated...for some reason im getting that ALL synonyms are of that status (they should map to a single on with a sgrouped argument...check back in on this next.
+A bit complicated...for some reason im getting that ALL synonyms are of that status (they should map to a single on with a sgrouped argument...check back in on this next. <br>

 To do on the Horizon:
 - Need to attach the synonyms to each resolution: wfo, col, itis, and gbif.